TanishkaMarrott/Decoding-The-TOGAF-Framework/ADM_Phases_In_Detail.md

 - Outlining the steps from the current to the target architecture.
 - Phasing out, or rather "sequencing" out the implementation projects (--> This makes sure we're having a "logical transition" )
-- Identifying inetr-dependencies between projects, making sure we're addressing them effectively
+- Identifying inter-dependencies between projects, making sure we're addressing them effectively

 Activity 3 --> Every phase ends with a review with the stakeholders, Communicating plans, roadmap with the stakeholders, seeking their formal approval to proceed with the actual implementation.
 This ensures that our key stakeholders are supportive of the implementation plan, increasing our likelihoods of success 👍